-(1) Decisions and other administrative acts that go against the candidate and that are issued in accordance with these General Assessment Regulations and with the corresponding subject-specific schedules are to be justified in writing, issued with a notice of the candidate's right of appeal and announced in accordance with section 41 German Administrative Procedure Act [Verwaltungsverfahrensgesetz].
+(1) Decisions and other administrative acts that go against the candidate and that are issued in accordance with these General Assessment Regulations and with the corresponding subject-specific schedules, can be issued electronically or in writing, issued with a notice of the candidate's right of appeal and announced in accordance with section 41 German Administrative Procedure Act [Verwaltungsverfahrensgesetz].
 An appeal may be lodged with the Examination Board within one month of receipt of notification in accordance with section 68 ff. of the Code of Administrative Court Procedure [Verwaltungsgerichtsordnung].